 - (a) Hazardous constituents of concern based on the available records (Table 2), and the additional constituents of concern included in Section 2.2 for which analysis is required.
-This includes all potential hazardous constituents managed at this site and: - i. any constituent identified in 40 CFR Part 261, Appendix VIII; or - ii. any constituent identified in 40 CFR Part 264 Appendix IX, dioxins, furans, perchlorates, DRO, GRO, and nitrates. - (b) The constituents of concern identified in Section 6.0.a. shall be utilized to select the analytical methods capable of detecting these constituents (Table 4). - (c) A site plan (Figure 4) depicting the boundaries of the Unit and verification and soil sampling locations.
-The locations include a minimum of eleven grab sample locations that represent locations immediately around the Unit, underneath the concrete pad, and locations where runoff likely occurred from the Unit and the closest surface water monitoring location (Figure 5). - (d) Subsurface samples must be collected from tuff at soil/tuff interface from four sampling locations to determine whether there was any contamination transport to the subsurface. - (e) The type of samples to be collected (e.g., soil, tuff) and the rationale for the selection of the sample type. - (f) Sampling methods including a description of the approved EPA sampling methods and procedures that must be used to collect each type of sample as specified in Test Methods for Evaluating Solid Waste, Physical/Chemical Methods (SW-846) (EPA, 1986). - (g) A description of the approved EPA SW-846 laboratory analytical methods that must be used to measure hazardous constituent concentrations (see Table 4). - (h) A description of quality assurance and quality control (QA/QC) procedures that include, but are not limited to: - i. field duplicates, trip blanks, equipment blanks; - ii. a description of methods for decontamination of re-usable sampling equipment; and iii. a description of all sample preservation, handling, labeling, and chain-of-custody procedures.
+This includes all potential hazardous constituents managed at this site and: - i. any constituent identified in 40 CFR Part 261, Appendix VIII; or - ii. any constituent identified in 40 CFR Part 264 Appendix IX, dioxins, furans, perchlorates, DRO, GRO, and nitrates; - iii.
+Any polyfluoroalkyl and perfluoroalkyl compounds with soil screening levels identified in the 2022 NMED Soil Screening Guidance, Appendix A. - (b) The constituents of concern identified in Section 6.0.a. shall be utilized to select the analytical methods capable of detecting these constituents (Table 4). - (c) A site plan (Figure 4) depicting the boundaries of the Unit and verification and soil sampling locations.
+The locations include a minimum of eleven grab sample locations that represent locations immediately around the Unit, underneath the concrete pad, and locations where runoff likely occurred from the Unit and the closest surface water monitoring location (Figure 5). - (d) Subsurface samples must be collected from tuff at soil/tuff interface from four sampling locations to determine whether there was any contamination transport to the subsurface. - (e) The type of samples to be collected (e.g., soil, tuff) and the rationale for the selection of the sample type. - (f) Sampling methods including a description of the approved EPA sampling methods and procedures that must be used to collect each type of sample as specified in Test Methods for Evaluating Solid Waste, Physical/Chemical Methods (SW-846) (EPA, 1986).
+A description of polyfluoroalkyl and perfluoroalkyl compounds soil sampling methods, or modified sampling methods used. - (g) A description of the approved EPA SW-846 laboratory analytical methods that must be used to measure hazardous constituent concentrations (see Table 4). - (h) A description of quality assurance and quality control (QA/QC) procedures that include, but are not limited to: - i. field duplicates, trip blanks, equipment blanks; - ii. a description of methods for decontamination of re-usable sampling equipment; and iii. a description of all sample preservation, handling, labeling, and chain-of-custody procedures.